nineteendo/yt-editor-public/README.md

 ### Step 1 - Create a new `{videoNumber}` directory in [`videos`](videos)

 1. **Create a `videos` subdirectory**:
-    1. Download/create a video and save it as `full.mp4`
+    1. Download/create a video, remove black bars and save it as `full.mp4`
     2. Trim the full video to ~1 minute and save it as `short.mp4`
 2. **Create an `audio` subdirectory**:
     1. Download/create a piano arrangement and save it as `full.mid`